Make-School-Courses/BEW-1.3-Server-Side-Architectures-and-Frameworks/Lessons/09-Putting-it-Together/README.md

 1. Complete a single route using a Document-Driven and Test-Driven approach.
 1. Integrate JWT authentication into an existing API.

+## Warm-Up

+Form a group of 3-4.
+Check-in with each person on their Reddit.js tutorial progress.
+Then, answer the following questions:

+1. What has been challenging about the tutorial so far?
+1. What has been eye-opening to learn about how a website works?
+1. What parts of the Reddit tutorial can you use to inform how to build your API project?

 ## A Primer on Postman

 If you haven't yet, install [Postman](https://www.postman.com/downloads/) and watch as your instructor demonstrates its use with a locally served API.